ff14-advanced-market-search/mega-alerts/README.md

 <img width="353" alt="image" src="https://github.com/ff14-advanced-market-search/mega-alerts/assets/17516896/53418363-caa7-4a71-b388-a270aef464eb">

-You can also remove the `item_ids` or leave it empty to snipe for all items at that ilvl:
+You can also remove the `item_ids` or leave it empty to snipe for all items at that ilvl (warning this may spam so many messages it breaks your webhook, if that happens just make a new webhook):

 ```
 {
-  "ilvl": 360,
+  "ilvl": 424,
-  "buyout": 10000,
+  "buyout": 1000,
   "sockets": false,
   "speed": false,
   "leech": false,